poppopjmp/spiderfoot/README.md

 - [Actively developed since 2012!](https://medium.com/@micallst/lessons-learned-from-my-10-year-open-source-project-4a4c8c2b4f64)

 ### WANT MORE?

-Need more from SpiderFoot?
-Check out [SpiderFoot HX](https://www.spiderfoot.net/hx) for:
+**This extra feature are in roadmap integrating them in the opensource project** Need more from SpiderFoot?
-- 100% Cloud-based and managed for you
 - Attack Surface Monitoring with change notifications by email, REST and Slack
 - Multiple targets per scan
 - Multi-user collaboration